604.736.1640 Vancouver, British Columbia

 3. Single Knee Raises

-• Lay down on the back.
+• Lay down on their back.

 • Pull one knee up to the chest – as close as possible before you start feeling discomfort.